-- 1. Association Activities Report.
+1. Association Activities Report.
 The Board of Trustees will ensure publication of a report of the Association's general interest activities, including all trips to foreign countries.
-Every effort shall be made to have these reports published within three (3) months following the events. - 2.
-Financial Report.
+Every effort shall be made to have these reports published within three (3) months following the events.

+- 2. Financial Report.
 The Executive Committee shall prepare an annual financial report, which shall include income and expenditures for the current and previous fiscal year.
-The report shall be in an easily understandable form with special itemization of National Officer, Regional Trustee, Fall Workshop, and Action Committee budgets.
+The report shall be in an easily understandable form with special itemization of National Officer, Regional Trustee, Fall Workshop and Action Committee budgets.
 This financial statement shall be reviewed by the Board of Trustees and published between thirty and sixty days prior to the Annual Meeting. - 3.
 Board of Trustees' Actions Report.
-The Vice President of the Association will be responsible for the preparation of a report following each meeting or substantive action of the Board of Trustees or Executive Committee.
-This report will outline the most recent Board of Trustees' plans, actions, and deliberations and will be published in an official Association publication.
+The Vice President of the Association will be responsible for communicating the most recent Board of Trustees' plans, actions, and deliberations as specified in Article VII, Section 13, Subsection F. (2002)

-Additionally, following each meeting or substantive action of the Board of Trustees or Executive Committee, the Vice President will prepare a synopsis of all issues voted upon and the numerical results of each vote.
-This synopsis will be distributed to all local chapter presidents via the regular mailings to local chapter presidents; each Regional Trustee is urged to communicate to his/her region how he/she voted on particular issues that come before the Board of Trustees; and the Board of Trustees shall have the power to waive the above-stated requirements for issues of a sensitive nature when it is in the Association's best interests to keep the information at the level of the Board of Trustees.
+In addition, each Regional Trustee is urged to communicate to his/her region how he/she voted on particular issues that come before the Board of Trustees; and the Board of Trustees shall have the power to waive the above-stated requirements for issues of a sensitive nature when it is in the Association's best interests to keep the information at the level of the Board of Trustees.
+(2002)